Clinical Optometry (MSc)

 Designed to meet the continuing education and training needs of the modern eye care professional whilst at the same time achieving a higher degree.

-The aim of this programme is to provide optometrists with the opportunity to undertake a challenging and rewarding Masters in Clinical Optometry that focuses on their personal development as professionals leading, managing and developing ophthalmic practice roles and models of care delivery.
+The aim of this programme is to provide optometrists with the opportunity to undertake a challenging and rewarding level 7 programme in clinical optometry that focuses on their personal development as professionals leading, managing and developing ophthalmic practice roles and models of care delivery.

-The MSc is a 180 credit Level 7 qualification.
+Students can complete as few as 10 or as many as 180 credits on this programme.
 It has been designed to meet the continuing education and training needs of the modern eye care professional providing advanced knowledge and facilitating understanding in this rapidly expanding field of healthcare, whilst at the same time achieving a higher degree.

 A deliberately wide portfolio of modules is offered in order to recognise the increasing desire for specialist training within optometry, including glaucoma, acute eye care, paediatrics, dry eye, medical retina, clinical teaching and leadership, amongst others.
 Specific programme pathways are suggested for those wishing to focus on certain areas of practice.

-Applicants who are not registered with the GOC will need to provide a written professional reference which is signed, dated, and supplied on the University’s reference form or headed paper.
-The reference will need to comment specifically on your slit lamp and Volk experience.
+3. A written professional reference which is signed, dated, and supplied on the University’s reference form or headed paper.
+The reference will need to comment specifically on your slit-lamp technique to assess the anterior eye and slit-lamp Volk technique to assess the retina.
 If it is not possible to provide a professional reference academic references will be considered.

 Find out more about English language requirements.